gtk-kn/gtk-kn/docs/user-guide/gradle-plugin.md

 ## Ignoring Unresolved Symbols in Object Files

-When including a gtk-kn dependency to your project, you may encounter linker errors such as:
+When including a gtk-kn dependency in your project, you may encounter linker errors such as:

 ```
 ld.lld: error: undefined symbol: <some native symbol>